Proactive eCommerce Monitoring: A Developer's Look at Webeyez

 Example: For one client, we know their baseline checkout failure rate is about 3%.
 We alert when it exceeds 5% for 10 minutes.
 That's tight enough to catch real problems but loose enough to avoid false positives from normal variation.

-The key insight: alerts should be entry points into debugging, not just notifications.
+The key insight: alerts should serve as entry points for debugging, not just notifications.
 Each alert links directly to the relevant dashboard and affected sessions, so we can start investigating immediately.

 Heat Maps and Session Replay: Seeing What Users See